 Spot-on technique: You need ensure you are working the right muscles, and that you are not putting your body in dangerous lifting positions.
 Your PT will be constantly spotting technique and, where appropriate, will cue you into correct movement patterns.
 This is essential when it comes to avoiding injury.

-2. Steph Whitehead, a regular competitor on the X-training circuit and a personal trainer at Third Space, reveals why her clients have become addicted to Crossfit-style training
+2. Steph Whitehead, a regular competitor on the X-training circuit and a personal trainer at Third Space, reveals why her clients have become addicted to cross functional training

 Build tone not bulk: My clients have found that lifting weights can be one of the most effective ways to reduce body fat and increase muscle mass: it is not about looking manly.